Mentor-Paris/Dashboard-Ytrack/README.md

 The [/user/:id page](http://localhost:8080/user/567) is the JSON about one user of the PYC campus.

-The [leaderboard page](http://localhost:8080/leaderboard) is the leaderboard of all users of the PYC campus.
+The [leaderboardPyc page](http://localhost:8080/leaderboard) is the leaderboard of all users of the PYC campus.

-The [leaderboard page](http://localhost:8080/leaderboardnational) is the leaderboard of all users of Ytrack.
+The [leaderboardnational page](http://localhost:8080/leaderboardnational) is the leaderboard of all users of Ytrack.

 ## How pages work host site